Montana is the latest state to add abortion to November ballots. What would the measures do?

-Election officials in Montana certified an abortion rights question for its November ballot and the Arizona Supreme Court turned away a legal challenge, allowing a similar measure to go before voters.
+Arkansas' highest court upheld a decision to keep an abortion rights ballot initiative off the state's November ballot, agreeing with election officials that the group behind the measure did not properly submit documentation regarding the signature gatherers it hired.

-This week's decisions mean citizens in at least eight states will be deciding abortion measures this fall, potentially attracting even more voters to the polls in an election where the presidency, control of Congress and some key state contests are also on the line.
+The move is the latest development in the ongoing fight to put abortion on the ballot in states across the country in 2024.
+Measures to protect access have already qualified to go before voters in Arizona, Colorado, Florida, Maryland, Missouri, Montana, Nevada and South Dakota.
+New York also has a ballot measures that proponents say would protect abortion rights, though there’s a dispute about its impact.

-There have been legal fights across the country on whether to allow voters to decide these questions — and the exact words used on the ballots and explanatory material.
+Yet there have also been legal fights across the country on whether to allow voters to decide these questions — and the exact words used on the ballots and explanatory material.

 The U.S. Supreme Court removed the nationwide right to abortion in 2022, launching a national push to have voters decide.